Arctic policy of the European Union: Between 2007–2012

 The Arctic is becoming more strategically important.
 The European Union is dedicated to fostering effective Arctic cooperation and aiding with the region's current issues.
 The European Union is one of the most outspoken supporters of stronger international climate change policies.
 Three Arctic Council member nations are among its members (possibly four if Iceland joins the European Union).
 The European Union imports and exports a substantial number of Arctic resources and commodities.
 As a result, many of the union's policies and legislation affect Arctic stakeholders.
 The European Union wants to engage more with Arctic partners so that it can better understand their concerns and collaborate on solutions to common problems.

-It is during the period that this objectives with the arctic policy are developed: protecting and preserving the Arctic in unison with its population, promoting the sustainable use of resources, international cooperation.
+It is during this period that thiese objectives with the Arctic policy are developed: protecting and preserving the Arctic in unison with its population, promoting the sustainable use of resources, and international cooperation.

 As climate change and economic growth in the Arctic area accelerate, the European Union plans to significantly increase its engagement with its Arctic partners in order to jointly face the challenge of environmental protection while assuring the region's long-term prosperity.
 The Commission and High Representative are proposing to focus further development of the EU's policy towards the Arctic on three key areas: Supporting research and channel knowledge to address the challenges of environmental and climate changes in the Arctic, acting with responsibility to contribute to ensuring economic development in the Arctic is based on sustainable use of resources and environmental expertise, intensifying its constructive engagement and dialogue with the Arctic States, indigenous peoples, and other partners.

 Between 2012–2016

 The Union has had the position of "permanent guest" since 2013, after thirteen years of being given "ad hoc observer" status, which implies it may follow the council's activity like permanent "observers" - yet this is only evidence of discriminatory diplomatic treatment.
-This is a prestige failure for the European Union considering that three of the Arctic 8 are members of the European Union and two are associate states and it's all the more incongruent given that the European Union has membership status in other regional and global intergovernmental organizations dealing with Arctic concerns.
+This is a prestige failure for the European Union considering that three of the Arctic 8 are members of the European Union and two are associate states, and it's all the more incongruent given that the European Union has membership status in other regional and global intergovernmental organizations dealing with Arctic concerns.
 The Arctic region is a region that almost everyone has identified as a sentinel area for climate change.
 The European Union was quick to declare climate change a priority of its Arctic strategy, since it was already one of three objectives in the 2016 integrated Arctic policy, along with sustainable development and international collaboration.

 The joint communication of 2012 was divided into two parts.
 The two-part document provides a set of building blocks for the EU's increased involvement in the Arctic, as well as an overview of developments and policy actions achieved since the European Commission's initial message in 2008.
 It also identifies three crucial areas for the EU's future Arctic participation: "knowledge, accountability, and engagement".